 3. Conduct a Neighborhood Analysis

 The surrounding neighborhood can have adverse effects on the value of real estate.
 So you must perform a local real estate market analysis.
 Is the investment property located near some environmental hazard?
 Are there abandoned properties in the area?
-What is the occupancy rate of rental units in the neighborhood?
+What is the traditional rental and Airbnb occupancy rate of rental units in the neighborhood?
 What is the rate of return for similar income properties?
 Are there amenities such as schools, hospitals and bus stations nearby?
 Depending on the findings of your due diligence in real estate, you can renegotiate the deal with the seller or simply walk away.

 4. Conduct an Investment Property Analysis